Gordon County DUI Lawyer—Gordon County DUI Attorney

 How We Can Help You

-Keep in mind that filing a ten-day letter is not a guarantee that your license will not be suspended.
+Keep in mind that filing a thirty-day letter is not a guarantee that your license will not be suspended.
 It does, however, mean that you have an opportunity to overturn the suspension.
 If you do not hire a DUI Lawyer in Gordon County, you should request and attend the hearing yourself.
 Typically, only a small percentage of people know to apply for a hearing.

 Your DUI Charge